VenexCon/Rock-Paper-Scissors/README.md

 This is to log my soloution to the RPS challenge for The Odin Project.

-Firstly, i used git-bash to create and upload the repo to GitHub, along with using it for all VC.
+Firstly, I used git-bash to create and upload the repo to GitHub, along with using it for all VC.

 To begin, I have declared the computerPlay function, this will select a random number from a created array, using the math.floor & math.random function.